When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Remember

-Pumping both breasts at once increases the level of prolactin, a hormone responsible for milk production.
+Pumping both breasts at once increases prolactin, the hormone responsible for milk production.

 Size Matters